Carreau/phd-dissertation/parts/part3.rst

     :width: 80%

     Force exerted on the actin-bead as a function of the distance between the two bead centers.
-Colors and data are the same as in :num:`Fig #figindent-time`.
+Colors and data are the same as in :num:`Figure #figindent-time`.
     The probe-bead starts from the far right, and gets closer while the force increases (green upper part of the curve), reaches a maximum, and enters the relaxation phase (orange part), where the force between both probe-beads and actin-bead decreases, while the distance  also slightly decreases.
 During the retraction part (blue), the force rapidly decreases and  reaches negative values as   the bead returns to its initial position.
-The observed data is a subsample of 1 in? every 1000 points of acquired data.
+The observed data is a subsample of 1 in every 1000 points of acquired data.
 Shaded regions represent areas where the two polystyrene beads should interpenetrate.